I am an applied mathematician holding a joint

 multiphase flows, continuum mechanics, materials science and math biology.
 My

 research has been recognized by a series of awards including an Alfred P. Sloan

 Research Fellowship, The Faculty Early Career Award, The Presidential Early

 Career Award for Scientists and Engineers (PECASE) as well as a Simons

 Foundation Fellowship.
 I was also selected as ADVANCE Professor and Leadership

 Fellow at the University of Maryland for my work on issues of diversity and

-I am Director of the Applied Mathematics & Statistics, and Scientific Computation Program (AMSC), which is the largest interdisciplinary program in the country and is ranked among the very top applied math programs in the US.
+I served as Director of the Applied Mathematics & Statistics, and Scientific Computation Program (AMSC) in the period July 1, 2007 to June 30 2018 and I was recognized with the 2018 Outstanding Director of Graduate Program Award.
+AMSC. is the largest interdisciplinary program in the country and is ranked among the very top applied math programs in the US.
 I currently serve as Associate Director of the Institute for Physical Science and Technology (IPST), an internationally recognized center for interdisciplinary research in emerging areas at the boundaries between physical, mathematical and life sciences, and engineering.